 The Computerized tomography (CT) scan provides an X-ray beam that displays bones and soft tissues in the body.
-However, these x-rays are treated differently as they are interpreted by a powerful computer that makes them appear as “slices or cross-sections” through the body.
+However, these X-rays get treated differently as they are interpreted by a powerful computer that makes them appear as “slices or cross-sections” through the body.
 Also, special software can combine these images into a three-dimensional view of the bones.
-As such, the image will show soft tissues, blood vessels, and bones of whichever section of the body is scanned.
+As such, the image will show soft tissues, blood vessels, and bones of whichever section of the body undergoes the scan.
 Sometimes your physician may order a CT with and without contrast.
 For this type of CT, the technician will inject contrast material into the patient’s IV in order to obtain very clear pictures.

 The “slices” produced by a CT scan allow the examination of separate sections of the spine.
 For example, the images show details of spine bones in great detail.
 A CT scan can show if bone spurs are pushing against spinal nerve roots.
-It provides an excellent view when looking at fractures or damaged bones due to infection or cancer.
-Some doctors began using CT scan technology on a limited basis to test for osteoporosis in the spine.
+It provides an excellent view when looking at fractures or damaged bones due to infection or cancer. doctors also use It to diagnose osteoporosis in the spine.

 How to Conduct a CT Scan

 You will lie on a table that slides into the CT scanner.
-The scanner used for Computer Assisted Tomography scans looks like a big circle and the patient goes in the middle of the circle.
+The scanner looks like a big circle and the patient goes in the middle of the circle.
 The patient will need to lie very still for short periods while the scanner takes many pictures.
 When the scan starts you will hold your breath during the scan.
 This helps to make the image as clear as possible.
 The procedure takes about 20-60 minutes.
 The scanner utilizes ionizing radiation to make the image.

 The CT scan does not show muscles or ligaments clearly.
 To make the nerves and soft tissues easier to see, this test can work with a myelogram.
-With the myelogram, a technician will cause the dye to enter the spinal sac and outline the nerves and spinal sac so they show up clearly on the CT scan.
+With the myelogram, a technician will cause the dye to enter the spinal sac.
+This will allow an outline of the nerves and spinal sac so they show up clearly on the images.
 A CAT scan without dye does not identify the discs and the nerves of the spine.
 The CT scan was developed before magnetic resonance imaging (MRI).
 The pictures of soft tissues are not as clear as they are with an MRI.
 The MRI shows problems within the disc, particularly a recurring disc herniation.
 It also shows the health of a disc following surgery.

 The CAT scan uses X-rays.
 In large doses, the amount of radiation from X-rays can increase the risk of cancer.
 The vast majority of patients who undergo a CT scan will never get enough radiation to worry about cancer.
 Only patients who must take large numbers of X-rays or hundreds of CT scans over many years need to worry about radiation.
-Children, and young adults who plan to have children, will be covered with lead blankets to protect them from radiation exposure to the testicles and ovaries.
-Otherwise, the radiation may damage the sperm and eggs.
-It simply protects these areas by shielding them with a lead apron or lead blanket.
+A lead blanket will cover reproductive areas for Children and young adults who plan to marry and raise a family.
+It simply protects these areas by shielding them from the radiation.

-IF you are pregnant, your doctor may recommend another exam.
-Although the American College of Radiology does recommend that pregnant women should consider another type of exam if possible, such as an MRI or ultrasound.
+For contrasting CTs, technicians need to know if a person is allergic to the contrast material which contains iodine.
+If a patient is allergic to Iodine, please let your doctor know so he can plan accordingly.
+If you are pregnant, your doctor may recommend another exam.
+However the American College of Radiology does recommend that pregnant women should consider another type of exam if possible, such as an MRI or ultrasound.